 We took the cable car up to Mannlichen on the Wengen-Mannlichen Areal Cableway.
-There were so many people in each car and we were a bit squished.
+There were so many people in each car so we were a bit squished.
 When we arrived at the top the fog was intermittently lifting and dropping.

 We did the Royal Walk up to the area with 360 panoramic views.
-The viewing point at the top was shaped like a crown.

 The viewing platform was in the shape of a crown.
 It was only a 380 foot uphill walk – easy-peasy.
 I took the photos through the fog.